 Inadmissible persons who are applying for T nonimmigrant status or U nonimmigrant status file the Form I-192 (waiver request) with U.S. Citizenship & Immigration Services (USCIS).

-When the 212(d)(3) waiver request is filed with the U.S. Consulate, you can expect a minimum processing time of 30 to 60 days (which is very rare), but it could be up to 90 to 180 days before the ARO issues a final determination.
+When the 212(d)(3) waiver request is filed with the U.S. Consulate, you can expect a normal processing time of 150 to 180 days before the ARO issues a final determination.
+The minimum processing time of 60 to 120 days is very rare.

 When the 212(d)(3) waiver request is submitted directly to the CBP, you can expect a minimum processing time of 90 to 120 days, but it could be up to 150 to 180 days before the ARO issues a final determination.